fmatter/cariban_nps/overview.md

 > mëe    nï-të-0-n        okomo  awekïï  ton  irë     apo
 > 3AnPx  3Sa-go-Pres-Dbt  wasp   bee.sp  Col  3InAna  like
 > ‘they went, the bees, like that.’</pre>

--   posp (What is up with the order here?):

-> (dados-07-frog-story-marciano-p-091-047) Tiriyó (Meira 2022)
-> <pre>
-> <i>Irënpë=pëe wewe tootaken=pëe teepatakae, jeepurutu</i>
-> irë-npë     pëe   wewe  t-oota-ke-n        pëe   t-V:-e-pataka-e           jeepurutu
-> 3InAna-Pst  from  tree  T-hole-Having-Ent  from  Pst-Sa-Detr-take.out-Pst  owl.sp
-> ‘Then from the tree with a whole came, an owl,  ’</pre>

 -   more material (\[*mëërë*\] V \[tamutupë\]):